-Carbon capture and storage FAQs
+Carbon Capture and Storage FAQs

-- We have an extensive collection of FAQs below that reflect the questions we have been asked at community events, research focus groups and also raised in the media.
+We have an extensive collection of FAQs below that reflect the questions we have been asked at community events, research focus groups and also raised in the media.

-CCS involves capturing CO2, a greenhouse gas, from industrial processes and then transporting it to a suitable storage site for safe, long-term storage deep underground.
+Carbon Capture and Storage (CCS) involves capturing CO2, a greenhouse gas, from industrial processes and then transporting it to a suitable storage site for safe, long-term storage deep underground.

 CCS is being investigated in Victoria and implemented around the world because it has the potential to play an important role in reducing greenhouse gas emissions from industry and addressing climate change.